New Haven Water Quality at a Glance

 Yes, New Haven’s tap water meets or exceeds all federal EPA and Connecticut Department of Public Health drinking water standards.
 RWA’s water comes from protected reservoirs and aquifers that undergo comprehensive multi-barrier treatment.

-RWA conducts over 110,000 water quality tests annually across its distribution system, testing for more than 100 contaminants including bacteria, chemicals, and emerging contaminants like PFAS.
-The authority operates four state-of-the-art treatment facilities and maintains one of only two Connecticut laboratories licensed for PFAS testing.
+RWA conducts over 100,000 water quality tests annually across its distribution system, testing for more than 70 regulated compounds and over 40 unregulated contaminants including bacteria, chemicals, and emerging contaminants like PFAS.
+The authority operates multiple state-of-the-art treatment facilities and maintains one of only two Connecticut laboratories licensed for PFAS testing.
 RWA’s commitment to transparency includes publishing annual water quality reports and proactive monitoring that exceeds regulatory requirements.

 What is RWA doing about PFAS contamination?

 RWA has been proactively testing for PFAS compounds since 2019 and operates one of only two Connecticut labs licensed for PFAS analysis.
-Current testing shows PFAS levels consistently below state and federal health standards.
+Current testing shows PFAS levels at 3.5-11 parts per trillion, with some Cheshire wells showing concentrations just above 4 ppt.

 The authority monitors ten different PFAS compounds and has found concentrations just above 4 parts per trillion at some Cheshire wells (which supply only 3-5% of total water).
 RWA collaborates with Connecticut’s inter-agency task force and follows the latest scientific developments.
-As federal regulations are finalized, RWA continues investing in treatment technologies and source water protection to address these emerging contaminants while maintaining the safety and quality of drinking water.
+As federal regulations are finalized requiring compliance by 2029, RWA continues investing in treatment technologies and source water protection to address these emerging contaminants while maintaining the safety and quality of drinking water.

 How can I check if my service line contains lead?